LATEST:

 Centre for Life, Newcastle

-Lightbox is new visitor experience sited within a redundant gallery in the Life Science Centre.
+Lightbox is a new visitor experience located within a former gallery space at the Life Science Centre.

 TEAM: